 Progress Notes must be entered into the clinical record within one (1) working day of each service provided.
-Approval by the supervisor and clinician finalization must be completed within five (5) business days.
 Exception Inpatient Units: Notes must be entered every third day, nursing notes are required for each shift.
 (DMHcontract1) (BHCSQA09)

 Late Entries: In the infrequent situation when an emergency prevents timely recording of services, the service must be entered in the clinical record as soon as possible.
 The beginning of the note must clearly identify itself as a late entry for the date of service (e.g. "Late entry for date of service.").
 Signatures for late entries must include the date the note is written.
 The note must be filed chronologically in the clinical record per the date it was written, not per the date of service.
 (BHCSQAO9)